lkishalmi/gradle-bom-plugin/README.md

 2. query for `:<module>`
 3. query for `<group>:`

 Besides storing versions, this plugin extends dependency resolver to force 3rd party library versions listed in BOM in transitive dependencies.
-This behaviour simulates the version locking functionality of the `<dependencyManagement>` section of Maven `pom.xml`-s.
+This behavior simulates the version locking functionality of the `<dependencyManagement>` section of Maven `pom.xml`-s.

 Usage
 -----